Reported

 An analysis of the last decade shows that

-since 1998 offences have continued to escalate yearly except
+since 1998 offences escalated yearly till 2005, except

 Contact info@crimemalta.com for more information.
 Kindly reference the following reference when quoting or using material from this page.

-Source: Formosa S., (2007), Spatial Analysis of Temporal Criminality Evolution: An Environmental Criminology Study of Crime in the Maltese Islands, unpublished PhD thesis, University of Huddersfield, United Kingdom
+Source: Formosa, S. (2007).
+Spatial Analysis of Temporal Criminality Evolution: An Environmental Criminology Study of Crime in the Maltese Islands, unpublished PhD thesis, University of Huddersfield, United Kingdom

 The table and figure below show the offence

-data increasing from 15,771 in 1998 to 18,579 in 2005 and
+data increasing from 14,890 in 1998 to 18,578 in 2005 and

 significance particularly when one reviews historic data,